 THE CURRENT STATUS

-Before the coronavirus and COVID-19, the School of the Spirit Ministry offered weekend retreats, often incorporating three nights, held at various retreat centers.
-Until we can safely return to those centers, we are holding day-long e-retreats, the first of which took place June 20, 2020.
+Before the coronavirus and COVID-19, the School of the Spirit Ministry offered weekend retreats, with two- or three-night stays, held at various retreat centers.
+Until we can safely return to those centers, we are holding day-long eRetreats, the first of which took place June 20, 2020.

 More than ever, in these days of sequestering, we need times for our Spirit – times of “retirement” as early Friends used to say.
 We need time for communion with God and the refreshment of the soul, even in our own homes.
 Come and simply be with God.
 Attend to the divine stirrings of the soul, opening to grace.

-Attendance at future e-retreats will be limited to 15 participants, two leaders, and a Zoom coordinator.
+Attendance at future eRetreats will be limited to 15 participants, two leaders, and a Zoom coordinator.
 In advance of the day, participants will receive documents to help guide the day.
 We will begin the day at 9:00 AM (Eastern Time) with a gathering on Zoom for introductions and a brief time of worship.
-To learn more, and register, please email firstname.lastname@example.org.
+Leaders will offer suggestions for spiritual practices during the day, and retreatants will gather for sharing at mid-day and at the end of the afternoon To learn more, and register, please email firstname.lastname@example.org.

 ABOUT THE WEEKEND RETREATS